isabelle-prover/conventions/style.md

   case (insert b F)
   note IH = ‹⋀A. ⟦F = f`A; infinite A⟧
     ⟹ ∃ a ∈ A. infinite {a' ∈ A. f a' = f a}›
-  ― ‹the pre-image of b›
   let ?Pb = "{a ∈ A. f a = b}"
   show ?case
   proof (cases "finite ?Pb")
     case True
-    with ‹infinite A› have "infinite (A - ?Pb)" by simp moreover have "A - ?Pb = {a ∈ A. f a ≠ b}" by blast ultimately have "infinite {a ∈ A. f a ≠ b}" by simp from IH[OF _ this] insert.hyps show ?thesis using rev_finite_subset
+    with ‹infinite A› have "infinite (A - ?Pb)" by simp
+    moreover have "A - ?Pb = {a ∈ A. f a ≠ b}"
       by blast
+    ultimately have "infinite {a ∈ A. f a ≠ b}" by simp
+    from IH[OF _ this] insert.hyps
+    show ?thesis
+      using rev_finite_subset
+      by blast
   next
     case False
-    then have "?Pb ≠ {}" by force
+    then have "?Pb ≠ {}"
+      by force
-    with False show ?thesis by blast qed qed
+    with False show ?thesis
+      by blast
+  qed
+qed
 ```